-Bill's sketch of a waterfall above camp July 31 relative to Tupik Creek), based Rob's sketch of waterfall above camp July 31 on Bill's recollection of the ground from his last hike here in 1997.
+Rob's sketch of waterfall above camp July 31 the west side ("River Left") relative to Tupik Creek), based on Bill's recollection of the ground from his last hike here in 1997.
 However, this route necessitated traversing several difficult boulder and scree fields and detouring high around the deep scar of one of the side creeks.
 The side creeks generally present a different problem; dense impenetrable thickets of willow and alder.
 To cross these without having to give up elevation by descending back to Tupik, it is necessary to find a game trail, most of which usually passed through the thickets with ease.
-In a long day of hiking, made possible by the nearly 24 hours of daylight, we made the head of the valley and climbed to the start of Angiaak Pass where we set camp under the hanging glacier on an unnamed peak that we dubbed "Mons Innominatum".
-The day dawned cold and wet.
+In a long day of hiking, made possible by the nearly 24 hours of daylight, we made the head of the valley and climbed to the start of Angiaak Pass where we set camp under the hanging glacier on an unnamed of tussocks, brush and wetlands; footing is usually very difficult and progress with a full pack, slow.
+We crossed Tupik Creek and ascended on The day dawned cold and wet.
 After breakfast Bill and I sketched from the cooking tarp.
 In the afternoon, once it became clear that it wasn't likely to improve, Dustin and I went out to recon the pass, hoping to descend the first few miles of the Reed River.
 We made it through the pass, but increasing rain and heavy fog made descending far down the other side pointless.
 Bill had kept working on his sketch.

 Right: view near Angiaak Pass camp: from video - Rob Mullen (SLR kaput)